 Or if you ever visit where I'm based – the lovely Malmesbury – do let me know and we can say hello.
 It's a small town but known as the home of a flying monk (about a millennium ago) and Dyson (since the 90s).

 This began life in 2018 as Malmesbury Card Co when I created some greeting cards of the town I had just moved to, inspired by vintage travel posters.
 They proved popular and in mid-2019 I evolved it into Cotswold Poster Co, with an aim to design posters for as many towns and villages in the area as possible.
 This project has brought together a love of product-creation, traditional graphic design, and UX design in creating an effective online store.

-It’s a small but growing business that currently takes up about half of my time and has been in profit since the start of 2020.
+It’s a small but growing business that by the end of 2020 has taken up the majority of my time.
+I have bootstrapped it myself and it has been in profit since the start of 2020.
 To date I have sold over 3,500 products and they’re stocked in several shops.
-It also aims to be highly sustainable.
+It also aims to be highly sustainable and environmentally beneficial.

 This was effectively a website built for a client but my first for a charity and more of a passion project.
 My wife is a trustee of these dinosaur statues that are close to our hearts as both an important scientific and historic landmarks very close to where we used to live in South East London.
 With me creating the framework, she has created the content for an in-depth online resource covering everything you need to know about the statues.

 This was inspired by an article I wrote on Medium/UX Collective about how to write a good user testing report, which went somewhat viral (over 50,000 views).
 I took reports and documents that I was using in my freelance consulting work and created template versions that I made available to buy, figuring other designers might find them useful.
 They’ve been pretty popular and to date they have made over 750 sales.